hpmicro/hpm_sdk/samples/drivers/adc/adc12/README_en.md

     - Disable one or more corresponding WDOG interrupts

   - Main loop
     - Handle with WDOG events
     - Enable one or more corresponding WDOG interrupts

+- Trigger source

+  - In this sample, for sequence mode and preemption mode, PWM is selected as the trigger source.
+Other peripherals can also be selected as the trigger source.
+  - The frequency of the trigger signal(20KHz by default) can be configured in sample-level CMakeLists.txt(e.g. sdk_compile_definitions(-DAPP_ADC12_TRIG_SRC_FREQUENCY=20000))

+- Exception exit

+  Press the "space" key to abort the test, and then a test mode can be reselected.